subhendukundu/ntrace/README.md

 </p>

-Cool.bio analytics is an open-source analytics service.
+Ntrace analytics is an open-source analytics service.
 It does not use Cookies to track your users.
 Setup in 2 mins with our lightweight script which keeps your site speed fast.
 Track all of your website traffic from any device.

 ## 🚀 Demo
 See the live demo [here](https://analytics.cool.bio/share/1354cb95-33a4-4d3d-8dfc-eb2715d154fc)